ArkEcosystemArchive/docs-legacy/docs/basics/how-to-use-the-ark-explorer.md

 **Search Bar:**

 Here you can input any ARK wallet address, transaction or block ID to find detailed information about them.
 For example, most users will use this to check the status of a transaction that they sent or are to receive.
-If you were sending someone a transaction of 5 ARK, once you send the payment a transaction ID will be generated, and you will be able to forward that information to the recipient as both a validation of payment and a digital tracking ID as to its disposition in the network.
+If you were sending someone a transaction of 5 ARK, a transaction ID will be generated and you will be able to forward that information to the recipient as both a validation of payment and a digital tracking ID as to its disposition in the network.

 **Currency Pairing:**